Smoked Queso Dip

 • Dehydrated onion flakes

-• Beer, may substitute broth or milk
+• Beer: May substitute broth or milk

-• pickled jalapenos, pico de gallo or salsa, tortilla chips
+• Dico de gallo or salsa

-How to Make Pickled Jalapenos in 3 Easy Steps
+How to Make the Pickled Jalapenos

 Place the sliced jalapenos, garlic cloves and peppercorns into jars.